google/codeworld/web/help/GuideUnit1.md

 The second transformation you can use in your programs is translation.
 The `translated` function shifts a picture up, down, left, or right.
 Its inputs are the preimage, and two distances to move the picture.
-The result of `translated` is a new picture with the same content as the preimage, but shifted either horizontally (that is, left or right) or vertically (that is, up or down) or both.
+The result of the `translated` function is a new picture with the same content as the preimage, but shifted either horizontally (that is, left or right) or vertically (that is, up or down) or both.

 When you give distances to the `translated` function, you will list the horizontal change first, and the vertical change second.

 A useful tool for finding these numbers is the **coordinate plane**.

 ![](coordinate-plane.png width=50%)

 !!!
 Tip: Get your own coordinate plane
     The coordinate plane is a picture that your computer knows about in CodeWorld.

     To make your own coordinate plane, use this code:

     ~~~~~ . clickable
     program = drawingOf(coordinatePlane)
     ~~~~~

-This tool combines of two number lines.
+This tool is a combination of two number lines.

-1. The first number line is *horizontal*, with positive numbers to the right and negative numbers to the left.
-You can use this line to describe how far left or right to move a picture.
+1. The first number line is the *x* *axis*.
+It is *horizontal*, with positive numbers to the right and negative numbers to the left.
+You can use this line
+   to describe how far left or right to move a picture.
-2. The second number line is *vertical*, with positive numbers on top, and negative numbers on the bottom.
-You use that number line to describe how far up or down to move a picture.
+2. The second number line is the *y* *axis*.
+It is *vertical*, with positive numbers on top and negative numbers on the bottom.
+You use this number line to describe how far up or down to move a picture.

-With both numbers together, you can move a picture anywhere you like.
 The basic shapes you have learned are drawn with their center at the *origin* -- the point (0, 0) -- on the coordinate plane, so you should measure your x and y distances from there.
-As you define your own pictures, it's a good idea to continue doing the same thing.
+As you define your own pictures, it's a good idea to continue this practice.

-For example, if you wanted a circle representing the sun in the top left corner of the screen.
-First, you could look at the horizontal number line, and see that negative numbers are used to move a shape to the left.
+For example, suppose you wanted a circle representing the sun in the top left corner of the screen.
+First, you could look at the *x* *axis*, and see that negative numbers are used to move a shape to the left.
 You might pick -5, which is five units left on the screen.
-Next, you could look at the vertical number line, and see that positive numbers are used to move an object up.
+Next, you could look at the *y* *axis*, and see that positive numbers are used to move an object up.
 You might pick 7, which is most of the way to the top of the screen.

 The expression describing a picture of the sun in the right place is now